-You’ve seen these before, too: oversized, paperbound books with 30-80 pages, for reading a small amount and writing the answers directly in the book.
+You’ve seen these before, too: oversized, paperbound books, about the size of magazines, with 30-80 pages, for reading a small amount and writing the answers directly in the book.
 You either loved them as a child, or else not.

 As a home-educating mom, you may just learn to love them the way your teacher did: they make learning and, thereby, teaching, so much easier.